bookofproofs/bookofproofs.github.io/_sources/history/20th-century/heilbronn.md

 * This thesis earned Heilbronn his doctorate in 1933 and by the end of that year he had six publications, some of them joint publications with Landau.
 * Heilbronn seems, however, to have managed very well.
 * On the other hand, those years with Landau were formative ones for Heilbronn.
+* In the shorter term, Landau also clearly exerted an influence on Heilbronn's mathematical style ...
 * It was not only Landau who formed a high opinion of Heilbronn.
 * This was a piece of luck for Heilbronn who realised that he was in an increasingly difficult position in Germany.
 * Heilbronn was dismissed from his position as an Assistant at Göttingen and fled to England, arriving in Cambridge with enough money to support him for around six months.